Black Hawk County, Iowa: Politics

 Black Hawk County has been a Democratic stronghold in Iowa since the late 1980s.
 In presidential politics, it is one of the most Democratic counties in Iowa.
-As the state swung hard to the right in the 2010s and 2020s, Black Hawk County -- as a major population center, in accordance with most other population centers nationwide -- has remained staunchly Democratic.
+As the state swung hard to the right in the 2010s and 2020s, Black Hawk County—as a major population center, in accordance with most other population centers nationwide—has remained staunchly Democratic.
+In 2016, however, Donald Trump became the first Republican since 1984 to hold the Democratic candidate's margin to under 10 percent, and in 2024 Trump came the closest to winning the county since 1984.